 1753 State St. – Ralf Torkel – Jan.
 17, 2018 – [hair salon]

 416 State Street – Berkshire Hathaway – May 16, 2018

 1607 Union St. – Northeastern Fine Jewelry – Sept.
 19, 2018

 [Ed.
-Note: Additional discussion and analysis will be added to this posting in the near future.
-Sorry for any inconvenience.
-For fuller discussion of potential safety hazards from digital signs along our streets, see our March 11, 2015 posting on “Safety Issues raised by electronic message boards“, which starts with a discussion of Proctors’ marquee signs and includes an appendix with general information and relevant links. ]
+Note: For fuller discussion of potential safety hazards from digital signs along our streets, see our March 11, 2015 posting on “Safety Issues raised by electronic message boards“, which starts with a discussion of Proctors’ marquee signs and includes an appendix with general information and relevant links. ]

 - An appendix of relevant Zoning provisions, along with [in the near future] Best Practices or Model Rule recommendations, can be found at the foot of this posting.